All About Crop Farmworkers and Laborers

 Related Job Titles

-There were about 503,700 jobs for Crop Farmworker or Laborer in 2016 (in the United States).
+In 2016, there was an estimated number of 503,700 jobs in the United States for Crop Farmworker or Laborer.
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Crop Farmworker or Laborer by 2026.
-Due to new job openings and attrition, there will be an average of 76,800 job openings in this field each year.
+There will be an estimated 76,800 positions for Crop Farmworker or Laborer per year.

 The states with the most job growth for Crop Farmworker or Laborer are Alaska, Nevada, and Vermont.
 Watch out if you plan on working in South Carolina, Florida, or Hawaii.
 These states have the worst job growth for this type of profession.